Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Installing_an_Operating_System.rst

 Monitor desktop
 ================================================================

-If you do not have a spare monitor, please skip to next section `Remote desktop & VNC`_.
+If you do not have a spare monitor, please skip to next section :ref:`Remote desktop & VNC <fnk0066/codes/c-lang/installing_an_operating_system:remote desktop & vnc>`.
 If you have a spare monitor, please follow the steps in this section.

 After the system is written successfully, take out Micro SD Card and put it into the SD card slot of RPi.
 Then connect your RPi to the monitor through the HDMI port, attach your mouse and keyboard through the USB ports, attach a network cable to the network port and finally, connect your power supply (making sure that it meets the specifications required by your RPi Module Version.
 Your RPi should start (power up).
 Later, after setup, you will need to enter your user name and password to login.
 The default user name: pi; password: raspberry.
 After login, you should see the following screen.